KxSystems/docs/docs/ref/dotq.md

 ## `m.SP` (module search path)

+Since V5.0.

 Contains a list of strings of paths where the module loader should search for modules.

-Search path

 ## `n` (nums)